 Should I Steep Cold Brew In The Fridge?

 Yes, I highly recommend steeping it in the refrigerator to keep things simple.

 You can definitely steep your coffee at room temperature too.
 Either way is safe and fine.
 I just prefer leaving it overnight in the fridge and not having to think of it once it’s there.

 Whatever you choose, it will always be faster to steep at room temp.
 (As I’ve mentioned earlier, temperature plays a huge role in extracting the caffeine and flavors).

-- If you’re steeping at room temp: you’ll be looking at 12-14 hours
+- If you’re steeping at room temp: you’ll be looking at a total time of 12-14 hours

-- If you’re steeping at the fridge: it could take anywhere from 16-24 hours (but no more than that)
+- If you’re steeping in the fridge: it could take anywhere from 16-24 hours (but no more than that)

 What Are The Benefits Of Cold Brew Coffee?